tmbnrt/SurfScout/README.md

 ## ✨ Key Features and Outlook

 - Map visualization of wind raster points with dynamic styling
-- Polygon overlays showing windsurfing sessions by location
+- Polygon overlays showing windsurfing sessions by location including historical wind field data
 - Selective removal or fit of wind fetch areas (illustrated by polygons)
 - Comparison between forecast and real-world conditions
 - Tide-aware recommendations for surf spots
 - Spot-specific forecast model evaluation
 - Backend persistence and spatial analysis of session history
+- Users to have access to connected users' (friends) surf sessions and analyses

 ## 🧪 Tests & CI

 SurfScout uses **GitHub Actions** as its CI pipeline to automatically build and run tests on every push.
 Unit tests are located in the `SurfScout.Tests` project under `/SurfScout.Tests/`.

-## 📍 To Do

-- Enable users to have access to connected users' (friends) surf sessions

 ## 🖼️ Architecture Overview